 Selma Deloris is our Accounts Manager, she interacts with both customers and interpreters to form strong longterm relationships.
 Selma has an Associates Degree in Accounting and experience in Human Resources.
 She hopes to see her children inherit a world where health and happiness are human rights, not privileges.

-Erika was born into a family that boasts several proud Deaf generations.
-Although her first language is American Sign Language, and all her family members and best friends growing up were deaf, Erika is a person who can hear.
-Her deep appreciation and adoration for Deaf culture shaped not only Erika’s perspective on the unlimited capabilities of deaf individuals; it has guided the path of her entire life.
+Erika was born into a family that boasts several proud Deaf generations and her first language is American Sign Language.
+Her deep appreciation and adoration for Deaf culture and ASL shaped not only Erika’s perspective on the unlimited capabilities of Deaf and Hard of Hearing individuals; it has guided the path of her entire life.

-Erika earned a BA in Deaf Studies from Towson University and provides services as an ASL interpreter.
-She combines her skills and experience serving as the Interpreter Coordinator for LCIS.
+Erika earned a BA in Deaf Studies from Towson University and provides services as a staff ASL interpreter.